starpu-runtime/starpu/examples/README.txt

 filters
 	This contains several partitioning examples

-fortran
+fortran90
-	This shows how to use StarPU from Fortran
+	This shows how to use StarPU from Fortran90

 gl_interop
 	This shows how interoperation can be done between StarPU CUDA computations and OpenGL rendering

-gordon
-	This was an example for the Cell architecture, now deprecated

 heat
         This uses a finite element method to compute heat propagation thanks to